charmed-kubernetes/kubernetes-docs/pages/k8s/aws-integration.md

 toc: False
 ---

-The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** will run seamlessly on AWS.
+**Charmed Kubernetes** will run seamlessly on AWS.
 With the addition of the `aws-integrator`, your cluster will also be able to directly use AWS native features.

 ## AWS integrator

-The `aws-integrator` charm simplifies working with **CDK** on AWS.
-Using the credentials provided to Juju, it acts as a proxy between CDK and the underlying cloud, granting permissions to dynamically create, for example, EBS volumes.
+The `aws-integrator` charm simplifies working with **Charmed Kubernetes** on AWS.
+Using the credentials provided to **Juju**, it acts as a proxy between Charmed Kubernetes and the underlying cloud, granting permissions to dynamically create, for example, EBS volumes.

 ### Installing

 If you use the [recommended install method][quickstart] with `conjure-up`, the integrator charm will be installed by default, and trust granted automatically.

-If you install **CDK** using the Juju bundle, you can add the aws-integrator at the same time by using the following overlay file ([download it here][asset-aws-overlay]):
+If you install **Charmed Kubernetes** using the Juju bundle, you can add the aws-integrator at the same time by using the following overlay file ([download it here][asset-aws-overlay]):

 ```yaml
 applications: